Bambo-Rambo/RNG-Guides/HordeRNG.md

 * **This is similar to the Normal Wild method you can find in [this guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md) which I highly recommend reading first.
 If you already did, you may proceed.**

-* **Having the shiny charm is also recommended**
+* **Having the shiny charm is highly recommended to deal with the odd/even frame issue**

 Until now, we didn't have to worry about triggering a horde encounter since Honey did the job for us.

-Now things are going to be tougher since we have to move (step/turn) the player character at the right time and trigger the horde this way instead.
+Now things are going to be tougher, the idea is to trigger the horde by moving (step/turn) the player character at the right index.

 To get an idea, let's take a look at the numbers:
 * Using Honey: **100%** chance of triggering a horde no matter what